dxw/playbook/guides/development-workflow.md

 ## Code review

-We believe that Code reviews are important.
-They help us to learn from each other, to maintain consistency in the code we write, and to ensure we push well-reasoned and bug-free code to production.
+We believe that code reviews are important.
+They help us to learn from each other, to maintain consistency in the code we write, and to ensure we push well-reasoned and bug-free code to Production.
 When performing a code review, we make sure that:

 - we cannot see any code that could give rise to a security vulnerability